grafana/beyla/docs/sources/network/_index.md

 If the metric with all the attributes is reported it might lead to a cardinality explosion, especially when including external traffic in the `src.address`/`dst.address` attributes.

-You can specify which attributes are allowed in the Belya configuration.
+You can specify which attributes are allowed in the Beyla configuration.
 Allowed attributes and aggregates the metrics by them.
 For example:

 ```yaml
 network: